GoogleCloudPlatform/professional-services/tools/boolean-org-policy-enforcer/README.md

 In this part, we will change the organization policy state in bulk for given projects.

-We achieve this with the help of following api
+We achieve this with the help of `cloudresourcemanager.projects.setOrgPolicy` api that sets the organization policy.

--   Set the organization policy using `cloudresourcemanager.projects.setOrgPolicy` api.

 This script calls the above api using a service account.
 It requires the scope `https://www.googleapis.com/auth/cloud-platform` on the service account.